-Clinical significance of Inducible Clindamycin resistance:
+Clinical significance of Inducible Clindamycin resistance

-Macrolide-lincosamide-streptogramin B (MLSB) resistance, which is mediated by target side modification mechanism, results in resistance to Erythromycin, Clindamycin, and streptogramin B. This mechanism can be
+Macrolide-lincosamide-streptogramin B (MLSB) resistance, which is mediated by target side modification mechanism, results in resistance to erythromycin, clindamycin, and streptogramin B. This mechanism can be

-- Constitutive, where the rRNA methylase is always produced, If In vitro testing is done Staphylococcus aureus isolates with constitutive resistance are resistant to Erythromycin and Clindamycin.
+- Constitutive, where the rRNA methylase is always produced, If In vitro testing is done Staphylococcus aureus isolates with constitutive resistance are resistant to erythromycin and clindamycin.

-- Or can be inducible, where methylase is produced only in the presence of an inducing agent (Note: Erythromycin is an effective inducer of Macrolide-lincosamide-streptogramin B (MLSB) resistance).
-Isolates with inducible resistance are resistant to Erythromycin but appear susceptible to Clindamycin in routine invitro testing.
+(Note: erythromycin is an effective inducer of macrolide-lincosamide-streptogramin B (MLSB) resistance).
+Isolates with inducible resistance are resistant to erythromycin but appear susceptible to clindamycin in routine in-vitro testing).

 Clindamycin is an attractive agent for empirical therapy for suspected S. aureus infections because of its excellent pharmacokinetic and pharmacodynamic properties.
-Clinical failures of clindamycin therapy for treatment of MRSA infections have been documented for strains that were clindamycin sensitive but erythromycin resistant.
+Clinical failures of clindamycin therapy for the treatment of MRSA infections have been documented for strains that were clindamycin sensitive but erythromycin resistant.
 The failures were due to inducible resistance to clindamycin.